From Features to Actions: Explainability in Traditional and Agentic AI Systems: Abstract

 \section{Abstract}

-Over the last decade, XAI has primarily focused on interpreting individual model predictions, producing post-hoc explanations that relate inputs to outputs under a fixed decision structure.
+Over the last decade, Explainable AI has primarily focused on interpreting individual model predictions, producing post-hoc explanations that relate inputs to outputs under a fixed decision structure.
 Recent advances in large language models (LLMs) have enabled agentic AI systems whose behaviour unfolds over multi-step trajectories.
 In these settings, success and failure are determined by sequences of decisions rather than a single output.
-While useful, it remains unclear how explanation approaches designed for static predictions translate to agentic settings where behaviour emerges over time.
-In this work, we bridge the gap between static and agentic explainability by comparing attribution-based explanations with trace-based diagnostics across both settings.
-To make this distinction explicit, we empirically compare attribution-based explanations used in static classification tasks with trace-based diagnostics used in agentic benchmarks (TAU-bench Airline and AssistantBench).
-Our results show that while attribution methods achieve stable feature rankings in static settings (Spearman ρ = 0.86), they cannot be applied reliably to diagnose execution-level failures in agentic trajectories.
+It remains unclear how explanation approaches designed for static predictions translate to agentic settings where behaviour emerges over time.
+In this work, we bridge this gap by comparing attribution-based explanations with trace-based diagnostics across both settings.
+Our results show that while attribution methods achieve stable feature rankings in static settings (Spearman $\rho = 0.86$), they cannot be applied reliably to diagnose execution-level failures in agentic trajectories.
 In contrast, trace-grounded rubric evaluation for agentic settings consistently localizes behaviour breakdowns and reveals that state tracking inconsistency is 2.7× more prevalent in failed runs and reduces success probability by 49\%.
-These findings motivate a shift towards trajectory-level explainability for agentic systems for evaluating and diagnosing autonomous AI behaviour.
+These findings motivate a shift towards trajectory-level explainability for evaluating and diagnosing autonomous AI behaviour in agentic systems. \keywords{Explainable AI, Agentic AI, Large Language Models, Trajectory-level Explainability} \\ \textbf{Resources:} \faGithub \href{https://github.com/VectorInstitute/unified-xai-evaluation-framework}{ Code} \quad \faGlobe \href{https://vectorinstitute.github.io/unified-xai-evaluation-framework/}{ Project Page}